 - Serving as an idea factory to consider new international possibilities for the institution.

-- Sponsoring or co-sponsoring distinguished speakers, conferences and other forums on critical international subjects.
+- Sponsoring or co-sponsoring distinguished speakers, conferences and other forums on critical international subjects, regions, and nations.

 - Building partnerships and communicating at all levels, from within the university to the international stage, to expand global awareness.

-- Launching and co-sponsoring initiatives, such as the Diplomacy Program, The India Center and the China-Taiwan Cross-Strait Program.
+- Launching and co-sponsoring initiatives, such as the Diplomacy Program, The India Center and the Center for the Study of Human Trafficking and Modern Slavery.

 - Serving as an information resource, especially through www.ucfglobalperspectives.org, the office’s website.

 In pursuing these goals, the office encourages and benefits from the input of others, both from within the university and the external community.
-Please visit us at Phillips Hall 202, telephone us at 407-823-0688 or contact us via e-mail at email@example.com.
+Please visit us at Howard Phillips Hall 202, contact us at 407-823-0688 or firstname.lastname@example.org.